What is Engineering?

 For these reasons, having sound foundational STEM skills and a strong moral compass will help lead to success.

-Engineering is a career based on problem solving and bringing new things into the world that did not exist previously.
-Guo finds a great sense of achievement and success to be the best parts of working as an engineer, and Gorczyca enjoys the challenge of shaping her career based on her interests and passions.
+Engineering is a career based on problem-solving and bringing new things into the world that did not exist previously.
+Guo finds a great sense of achievement and success to be the best parts of working as an engineer.
+Gorczyca enjoys the challenge of shaping her career based on her interests and passions.

-Ultimately, whichever part of engineering you choose, you will be providing inspiration, innovation and ingenuity to creating new things and making the world a better place, one project at a time.
+Ultimately, whichever part of engineering you choose, you can be inspiring, innovative and ingenious in creating new things and make the world a better place, one project at a time.

 Discover more about SNHU’s engineering degrees: Find out what courses you'll take, skills you’ll learn and how to request information about the program.